Putting energy efficiency first

 In 1976, PG&E became one of the first utilities in the nation to offer energy efficiency programs to our customers.
 And today, PG&E's commitment to saving energy is stronger than ever.

 Using energy more efficiently is more than simply the right thing to do—it saves our customers money on their energy bills.
-It is also the fastest, most cost-effective way to reduce greenhouse gas emissions.
-In fact, since 1976, PG&E and our customers have kept more than 180 million metric tons of carbon dioxide (CO2) out of the atmosphere, based on cumulative lifecycle gross energy savings.
+It is also the fastest, most cost-effective way to reduce greenhouse gas emissions and combat global climate change.
+In fact, since 1976, PG&E and our customers have kept more than 168 million metric tons of carbon dioxide (CO2) out of the atmosphere, based on cumulative lifecycle gross energy savings.

 PG&E offers a full package of energy efficiency products and services for our customers, including rebates and incentives, energy analyses, training and education, and more.

-Energy Upgrade California is a statewide program that offers incentives to homeowners who complete comprehensive energy-saving home improvements on a single-family residence.
+Energy Upgrade California® Home Upgrade is a statewide program that offers incentives to homeowners who complete comprehensive energy-saving home improvements on a single-family residence.
 These incentive packages encourage customers to take a “whole house” approach by combining several related improvements at once to increase a home’s overall energy efficiency and achieve greater savings.

 Our Pacific Energy Center in San Francisco and Energy Training Center in Stockton promote new technologies and educate our customers on the latest energy efficiency options.
 Our Food Service Technology Center in San Ramon provides nationally recognized energy efficiency consulting services to the commercial food service industry.

 Creating new energy-saving solutions